 On the other side, in the event the content was flowing quicker I also didn’t want to have to wait on someone else to fit me into whatever schedule they had that I didn’t care about.

 So, I wanted to have total control over the product, and I wanted to be able to protect the “birthing” process from outside influences or pressures.
 I felt as though my main role in this process was to not only be a catalyst and vehicle for this work and this thinking to be manifested, but I also had an obligation to protect it from unnecessary influences and pressures that could weaken its content and therefore its effectiveness and ultimate impact for people.

 With that being said without your help this book NEVER would be published in its current form and certainly not now.
 I don’t feel I self-published.
 I see you as my publisher.
 And I am forever grateful to you as my partner and the midwife of this process!

 HV: Thank you!
 It has been both and pleasure and honor to work with you on this book.

-The Kindle version of Developing the Conscious Leadership Mindset for the 21st Century is on sale April 22-24 for .99 cents.
-Pick up your copy by clicking on the Amazon link below.
+Both the Kindle and Paperback versions of Developing the Conscious Leadership Mindset for the 21st Century are available on Amazon.com by clicking link below.

 An award-winning serial entrepreneur and recognized leadership thought-leader, Jeffrey Deckman develops and teaches the modern leadership and organizational methods necessary for businesses to succeed in this highly competitive new economy.
 He is the creator of the Bigger Know Principles of Leadership and is the author of Developing the Conscious Leadership Mindset for the 21st Century.